I have a lot of favorite books and websites. I also love to share what I know. Where possible, I have included a link to the author’s website.

 This is very much a work in progress.
 Some entries just list a title and a link.
 Others provide descriptions and summaries.
-If you have any comments, suggestions, or questions, or if you see any typos, please email me at email@example.com.
+If you have any comments, suggestions, or questions, or if you see any typos or broken links, please email me at firstname.lastname@example.org.

 So here you go: